MokkaKowalewska/weekly-dinner-planner/README.md

 Project is: _in progress_.

 ## Sources
-This app is inspired by Freshman's post "How to build a Todo List App with JavaScript" (https://freshman.tech/todo-list/).
+This app was inspired by Freshman's post "How to build a Todo List App with JavaScript" (https://freshman.tech/todo-list/).

 ## Contact